-Univariate Cox proportional hazards regression models for each of the clinical endpoints (tSRE, TTP, OS) were performed for each of the SUV measures of interest.
-18F-FDG PET variables showing promise in the univariate analysis were included in a multivariable Cox model (43).
-Hazard ratios, P values for the regression coefficients, R^2 , and index of concordance are reported.
-The primary objective (and preplanned analysis) was to determine whether SUV{max} from bone metastases were useful prognostic indicators for progression and SREs.
-We considered multiple tests that included SUVmax at both scan1 and scan2, along with a mean of all available sites at scan1 and scan2.
+Univariate Cox proportional hazard regression models for each of the clinical endpoints (tSRE, TTP, OS) were performed for each of the SUV measures of interest.
+F-FDG PET variables showing promise in the univariate analysis were included in a multivariable Cox model (43).
+Hazard ratios, p-values for the regression coefficients, $R^2$ and index of concordance are reported.
+The primary objective (and pre-planned analysis) was to determine if SUVmax from bone metastases were useful prognostic indicators for progression and SREs.
+We considered multiple tests that included SUVmax at both scan1 and scan2. along with a mean of all available sites at scan1 and scan2.
 Other tests were considered for several other prognostic factors and secondary endpoints, as well as for other definitions of SUV.
-If this were a definitive clinical trial, the Bonferroni procedure (or other multiple testing procedure) should be applied in all instances in which multiple testing occurs.
+If this were a definitive clinical trial, the Bonferroni procedure (or other multiple testing procedure) should be applied in all instances where multiple testing occurs.
 However, the scope of this study is more limited.
-The results presented provide an indication of directions for future validation in a rigorously conducted prospective clinical trial.
-We report standard P values but include a clear caveat detailing limitations of the study and its exploratory nature.
+The results presented provide an indication of directions for future validation in a rigorously-conducted prospective clinical trial.
+We report standard p-values but include a clear caveat detailing limitations of the study and its exploratory nature.

-To test the association between mPERCIST response criteria (discrete variables) and clinical endpoints, Kaplan-Meier curves for patients in mPERCIST response profiles (CR+PR+stable disease vs. PD) were evaluated for each endpoint and quantitatively assessed using the log-rank test.
+To test the association between mPERCIST response criteria (discrete variables) and clinical endpoints, Kaplan-Meier curves for patients in mPERCIST response profiles (CR+PR+SD vs PD) were evaluated for each endpoint and quantitatively assessed using the log-rank test.